-Enter in the first column the federal recapture of a benefit from a deduction under Section 179 from line 20c, codes L and M of the federal Schedule K. Enter in the Utah column the total reported on all Utah Schedules K-1.
+Enter in the first column the federal recapture of a benefit from a deduction under Section 179 from box 20, codes L and M of federal Schedules K-1.
+Enter in the Utah column the total reported on all Utah Schedules K-1.